thumblemonks/whyvalidationssuckin96/README.md

   (if you want to have your own version, that is fine but bump version in a commit by itself I can ignore when I pull)
 * Send me a pull request.

+## Todo

+* Investigate moving to a model where single instances of validations are created and passed the object to validate, rather than the per-object validation scheme right now which _may_ be a bottleneck.

 ## Copying

 Copyright (c) 2009 gabrielg/thumblemonks.
 See LICENSE for details.